Membership salons are trending, especially in large cities, like Los Angeles and New York.

-- A monthly salon membership program where you’d ask clients to pay upfront for a year’s worth of haircuts.
-You could limit the number of times they can book (e.g. “up to six haircuts a year”) or charge a higher membership fee, then allow them to book as often as they like
+- A monthly salon membership program where you ask clients to pay upfront for a year’s worth of services.
+You could limit the number of times they can book (e.g. “up to six haircuts a year”) or charge a higher membership fee, then allow them to book as often as they like.

-- A “platinum” or “gold standard” or drumroll, please, “rose gold” unlimited membership, where for a (very significant) price, a client can book any of your services as regularly as they wish, and maybe get first dibs on open spots whenever they’re on your waitlist.
-(You can do this with Schedulicity’s service waitlist feature!)
+- A “platinum” or “gold standard” or drumroll, please, “rose gold” unlimited membership, where for a (very significant) price, a client can book any of your services as regularly as they wish.
+Maybe get first dibs on open spots whenever they’re on your appointment waitlist.
+(You can do this with Schedulicity’s appointment waitlist feature!)

 Service Package Deals

-(If you’re a Schedulicity business, our Packages add-on helps automate this process.)
+(If you’re a Schedulicity business, our Package Management feature helps automate this process.)

 Loyalty Programs / Referral Programs